varunrrao/FRAS/README.md

 # FRAS
 Open Notebook in jupyter

-Images stored in Headshots get pre processed and the resized face images are stored in Processed_Headshots
+Images stored in Headshots get pre-processed using open-cv and face-recognition

+Resized 224x224 face images are stored in Processed_Headshots_Training, Processed_Headshots_Testing, Processed_Headshots_Validation according to 70-20-10 train-validation-test split respectively

+We augment the images present in Processed_Training_Headshots and Processed_Training_Validation

-Then we train the vgg16 cnn model using the Processed_Headshots folder images
+Then we train the VGG16 CNN model using the Augmented folder images

 We also test the model with 5 pictures not chosen for training from the facetest folder.

-Run the last block to open webcam and recognize the trained faces.
+Run the last block to open the webcam and recognize the trained faces.
 Press "q" to turn off the webcam

+Detected and recognized faces from the webcam are compared with the student_database csv file and the corresponding student details are stored in the Attendance.csv file.

 Required to install these modules before running the jupyter code